Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator

 \subsection{Candidate Response Generator}

-In this section, we present the Candidate Response Generator component $\pi_R(\cdot)$.
+In this section, we present the CRG component $\pi_R(\cdot)$.
 Existing data augmentation approaches primarily focus on perturbing the input structure.
-However, perturbation-based models struggle with small propagation graphs that inherently lack sufficient topology and feature information.
-In contrast, CRG presents a novel approach by introducing entirely new content as responses to the given nodes, augmenting the graph in a contextually coherent manner.
-Specifically, CRG is designed to support event classification from three aspects: \begin{itemize}[topsep=0pt,leftmargin=1.1em] \item {\em (i)} Contextually coherent: generating responses directly relevant to the original context of the graph; \item {\em (ii)} Realistic yet refined from noise: generating responses that reflect real-world social network propagation patterns while robust to noisy and irrelevant comments; \item {\em (iii)} Discriminate: generating distinct responses contributing to rumor detection and downstream performance improvement. \end{itemize} Among these objectives, we achieve {\em (iii)} through carefully designed rewards, which are discussed in detail in Section \ref{sec:training}.
-The mechanisms behind {\em (i)} and {\em (ii)} are elaborated in this section.
+However, perturbation-based models struggle with small propagation graphs, which inherently lack sufficient topology and feature information.
+In contrast, CRG presents a novel approach by generating entirely new content as responses to the given nodes, thereby augmenting the graph in a contextually coherent manner.
+Specifically, CRG supports event classification from three aspects: \begin{itemize}[topsep=0pt,leftmargin=1.1em] \item {\em (i)} Contextually coherent: generating responses relevant to the original context in the propagation graph. \item {\em (ii)} Realistic yet refined from noise: generating responses that reflect real-world social network propagation patterns while being robust to noisy and irrelevant comments. \item {\em (iii)} Discriminative: generating distinct responses that contribute to rumor detection and downstream performance improvement. \end{itemize} Among these objectives, we achieve {\em (iii)} through carefully designed rewards, discussed in Section \ref{sec:training}.
+The mechanisms behind {\em (i)} and {\em (ii)} are detailed in this section.

-To accomplish objective {\em (i)}, we construct our CRG based on {\em conditional variational auto-encoders (CVAE)} \cite{Sohn2015cvae}.
-This extension of the traditional VAE \cite{kingma14vae} incorporates condition variables to generate new responses conditioned on the given context following a latent distribution.
-By extracting this distribution from real-world propagation patterns, CVAE can effectively generate responses that maintain contextual coherence.
+To achieve objective {\em (i)}, we construct a {\em conditional variational auto-encoder (CVAE)} \cite{Sohn2015cvae}.
+This extension of the traditional VAE \cite{kingma14vae} incorporates condition variables to generate new responses following a latent distribution.
+By extracting this distribution from real-world propagation patterns, CVAE effectively captures the data distribution of existing responses, thereby facilitating the generation of responses that maintain contextual coherence.

-To accomplish objective {\em (ii)}, we utilize all currently identified key propagation graphs rather than the original input graphs as training data for CRG, filtering out noisy and irrelevant comments.
-This approach allows CRG to learn from propagation patterns that significantly contribute to the classification task and alleviate the impact of noisy comments.
+To achieve objective {\em (ii)}, we leverage the currently identified key propagation graph $g_t$ rather than the original input graphs as training data for CRG, filtering out noisy and irrelevant comments.
+This approach allows CRG to learn from propagation patterns that significantly contribute to the classification task, alleviating the impact of noisy comments.